Student Wellbeing and Engagement Policy

 Our Student Services space in S Wing enhances the connection between our Community Executive Teams and Specialist Wellbeing Services Team in their supporting of students.
 This encourages a uniquely collaborative approach and enhances best practices across the teams.

 The Connect program combines learning and wellbeing.
 Its aim is to engage and connect all students with their peers, within and across a community, creating a feeling of support and connectedness with the school and to one another.
-Connect time supports all students to ultimately take control of their learning which is non-standard curriculum-based, working with Group Mentors, Community Leaders and Community Directors to co-create high-quality inclusive learning experiences.
-Connect learning integrates the development of each student around personal, social and health education.
+Connect time supports all students to ultimately take control of their learning which is non-standard curriculum-based, working with Connect Mentors, Community Leaders and Community Directors to co-create high-quality inclusive learning experiences.
+Connect integrates the development of each student around social-emotional learning and careers education.
 Additionally, it integrates the development of general capabilities and real-life work skills for each student.
-And provide multiple and ongoing leadership opportunities for students within a group, between groups and across a community, as is developmentally suitable, informed and agreed.
+Connect provides multiple and ongoing leadership opportunities for students within a group, between groups and across a community, as is developmentally suitable, informed and agreed.

 Welcoming all parents/carers and being responsive to them as partners in learning.

-TC delivers a broad range of curriculum to ensure that students are able to choose subjects and programs that are tailored to their interests, strengths and aspirations.
-TC delivers over 120 choices of study including Montessori Adolescent Pathway (MAP), Elite Sports Development Program for Basketball, VCE, VCE VM and VET options and university extension subjects.
+Templestowe College delivers a broad range of curriculum to ensure that students are able to choose subjects and programs that are tailored to their interests, strengths and aspirations.
+Templestowe College delivers over 120 choices of study including Montessori Adolescent Pathway (MAP), Elite Sports Development Program for Basketball (ESDP), VCE, VCE VM and VET options and university extension subjects.

-Carefully planned transition programs to support students moving into different stages of their schooling both within the school and as they move on beyond TC.
+Carefully planned transition programs to support students moving into different stages of their schooling both within the school and as they move beyond Templestowe College.
 This includes orientation evenings and programs for Entry students, tours of the school, transition and information evenings and student mentors for students entering during the year or entering above Entry level.
-The Entry camp is supported by student leaders to help the transition of students in their first year at TC.
+The Entry camp is supported by student leaders to help the transition of students in their first year at Templestowe College.

-All students are supported to develop their own Individual 5-year Learning Plan (ILP).
-All students will be assisted to develop a 5-year Individual Learning Plan (ILP) (Career Action Plan), with targeted goals and support to plan for their future.
+All students will be assisted to develop a 5-year Individual Learning Plan (ILP) and a Career Action Plan, with targeted goals and support to plan for their future.

-Teachers at TC work together to ensure consistency of curriculum within subjects and to ensure that evidenced-based, high yield teaching practices are incorporated into all lessons.
-Regular Staff PD and targeted Staff PD supports this.
+Teachers at Templestowe College work together to ensure consistency of curriculum within subjects and to ensure that evidenced-based, high yield teaching practices are incorporated into all lessons.
+Regular Staff professional development supports this.

-Teachers at TC adopt a broad range of teaching and assessment approaches to effectively respond to the diverse learning styles, strengths and needs of our students and follow the standards set by the Victorian Institute of Teaching.
+Teachers at Templestowe College adopt a broad range of teaching and assessment approaches to effectively respond to the diverse learning styles, strengths and needs of our students and follow the standards set by the Victorian Institute of Teaching (VIT).

 Monitor student attendance and implement attendance improvement strategies at a whole-school, cohort and individual level.
-All absences not recorded by parents/carers result in a phone call home by the relevant Community team.
+All absences not recorded by parents/carers result in contact with home by the relevant Community team and/or Attendance Officer.

 Analysing and being responsive to a range of school data such as attendance, Attitudes to School Survey, parent/carer survey data, student management data and school level assessment data.

-We will always continue to look to move beyond Student Voice towards Student Action, a cornerstone of what has made our school a place where young people thrive and feel valued.
+We will always continue to look to move beyond Student Voice towards Student Agency, a cornerstone of what has made our school a place where young people thrive and feel valued.

-Students have the opportunity to contribute to and provide feedback on decisions about school operations through student focus groups, Community Leader meetings, students on curriculum planning meetings and Connect.
+Students have the opportunity to contribute to and provide feedback on decisions about school operations through student focus groups, Community meetings, students on curriculum planning meetings and Connect.
 Our Principal Team are intentionally visible and accessible by all members of the community.
-Students are encouraged to speak with their teachers, Connect mentors, Community Leaders and Directors whenever they have any questions or concerns.
+Students are encouraged to speak with their teachers, Connect mentors, Community Leaders and Directors, and the Principal Team whenever they have any questions or concerns.

-TC offers students the opportunity to socialise and build connections with peers through a range of programs including Inter & Intra school sports, peer support programs, interest-based camps, music events and drama productions open to all.
-TC also offers informal opportunities for student inclusion through TC clubs, recess and lunchtime activities and involvement in school-based activities.
+Templestowe College offers students the opportunity to socialise and build connections with peers through a range of programs including inter- and intra-school sports, peer support programs, interest-based camps, music events and drama productions open to all.
+Templestowe College also offers informal opportunities for student inclusion through Templestowe College clubs, recess and lunchtime activities and involvement in school-based activities.

-TC is committed to gender inclusivity with the provision of Unisex toilets conveniently located around the College campus.
+Templestowe College is committed to gender inclusivity with the provision of All Gender toilets conveniently located around the College campus.

-We have measures are in place to empower our school community to identify, report and address inappropriate and harmful behaviours such as racism, homophobia and other forms of discrimination or harassment.
+We have measures in place to empower our school community to identify, report and address inappropriate and harmful behaviours such as ableism, homophobia, racism, sexism, transphobia and other forms of discrimination or harassment.

 Ongoing policy development and research undertaken by the school management team in collaboration with the Specialist Wellbeing Services Team.